Frequently Asked Questions

 We admit actors with a strong sense of individuality and real potential for a lifetime of work in the theater, who possess instruments that are expressive and trainable, who are at home with themselves, who have access to their imaginations and emotional lives and who love playing with others.

-In order to be considered for admission in the fall of 2019, you must submit your application no later than 11:59PM (US Eastern Standard Time) on Wednesday, January 2, 2019.
+In order to be considered for admission in the fall of 2023, you must submit your application no later than 11:59PM (US Eastern Standard Time) on Monday, January 2, 2023.
 Applications and inquiries received after that time will not be considered.

 We want to know who you are!
 We suggest you choose material you feel strongly about, material that reveals something personal about you and where something important is at stake for the character.
 We want to see your idea of what acting is, what your sense of purpose in acting is — not someone else’s.
 Your heart and your individuality are what’s important to us.

 No. The pre-screening is optional.
 The reason we offer the assessment of the Optional Pre-Screening for Non-Native Speakers of English is to prevent international applicants from spending a lot of money and time traveling to a US audition site, when we can reasonably predict they will not be admitted.
 We assume that people who take the time to send us a video care what we think and welcome our prediction as a thoughtful way of protecting them from disappointment.
 If in our judgement you do not yet possess a command of spoken English that we believe is necessary for an actor to be able to take full advantage of our training, we will recommend that you do not audition.
-However, you have the option of not following our recommendation — that is, we will not prevent you from auditioning in the U.S. The deadline to submit the optional pre-screening is Saturday, December 1, 2018 in order for the Admissions Committee to review your pre-screening before you submit your application by the January 2, 2019 deadline.
+However, you have the option of not following our recommendation — that is, we will not prevent you from auditioning in the U.S. The deadline to submit the optional pre-screening is December 1 in order for the Admissions Committee to review your pre-screening before you submit your application by the January 2, 2023 deadline.

 No. You must audition in person for the Admissions Committee.
 We regret that this requirement presents financial and/or logistical hardships for many applicants.
 However, there is vital information that the Admissions Committee can gain only by being in the actual physical presence of the actor.
 It is therefore necessary for us to see each candidate up close in an environment unmediated by technology.

 Many productions at the School, Yale Rep, and Yale Cabaret are open to the public.
-In addition, the School schedules two Visitor Days each fall.
+In addition, the School schedules Visitor Days each fall.
 This is the only practical and equitable way to respond to the requests of hundreds of applicants and prospective applicants for interaction with current faculty and students, and we encourage you to sign up for this opportunity on a first-come, first-served basis.
 Please register for the Visitor Days online.
-Applicants invited to final callback auditions in New Haven will have an opportunity to ask questions in depth, and admitted students may also have chances to attend some classes at the School.
+Applicants invited to final callback auditions in New Haven will have an opportunity to ask questions in depth and admitted students may also have chances to attend some classes at the School.